jdv-design/hi_planet/README.md

 # hi_planet
-a start of a big thing
+it was a start of a big thing.. let's see how it goes further.